Fanfic / Harry Potter and The Invincible TechnoMage

 - Laser-Guided Karma: Lucius Malfoy pays dearly for handing Tom Riddle's diary to Luna Lovegood.

-- Magitek: After Reed Richards from the Fantastic Four discovers how Potter Verse magic works, Tony uses this knowledge to design Iron Man armours that can work within Hogwarts' anti-technology field (such as the exo-skeleton he gives Harry).
+- Magitek: After Reed Richards from the Fantastic Four discovers how Harry Potter magic works, Tony uses this knowledge to design Iron Man armours that can work within Hogwarts' anti-technology field (such as the exo-skeleton he gives Harry).
 Later on, Muggle electronics such as cell phones and CD players are introduced to Hogwarts, causing much frustration for Dumbledore.
 Finally, Harry's senior project is to design a magical computer that partially involves replacing circuits with ancient runes.

 - Dumbledore doesn't like that the electronics can now run on Hogwarts' magic, which is draining the wards of the school.
 Chandrahas Patil, Parvati and Padma's father, had built a tower outside of Hogsmeade on property he owned, and both he and Tony are partners in a Magical Consumer Electronics Shop in Diagon Alley.
 Filius and Snape tell Dumbledore once the novelty wears off, they'll be back to normal.